mikerspencer/understanding_society_transport/transport_presentation_deets.md

     cycling distance (5 miles)
 -   5762 of 9871 (58 %) of respondents drive to work is less than
     electric cycling distance (10 miles)
+-   More men travel further to work
+-   What are the barriers to women undertaking short journeys sustainably?
+Is this linked to trip chaining, unsafe routes, something else?

 ### Income and mode of transport